khalidfahmy98/cure-app/README.md

         - patient_id      => send to this token variable the username or user id that he used while logging in to get the rest of information

-        this api will list you the following data with the same keys name in the json object to use id
+        this api will list you all the data for the user model and keys will be provided in the TSQL ( cure-users ) table
-            username
-            email
-            phone
-            gender
-            birthdate
-            nationality
-            address
-            coins
-            donation
-            account
-            password

 # Notices
     1- to create pharmacy orgnization or clinic you have to be doctor account type